-MUS 130 Chorale (SATB) /3 cr. hrs./5 periods (2 lec., 3 lab) Prerequisite: Students chosen by audition.
+MUS 130 Chorale (SATB) /3 cr. hrs./5 periods (2 lec., 3 lab)

 Selected group of mixed voices for interpretation of a wide variety of styles of music in concerts throughout the academic year.
 Emphasis on progressive development of musical skills through interpretation of literature.
 Course may be taken four times for a maximum of twelve credit hours.